Terminology management for high quality translation

 Most companies will have not only industry-specific terms but also brand-specific ones.

 These can range from product names or marketing taglines to more extensive style guides with specific word preferences.
 For example, in technical documentation, a company may wish any references to a car be replaced by a vehicle.

 All of these terms need to be managed, stored, shared, reviewed and accurately translated.
-For this reason, Terminology Management is one of our favorite and most useful tools when it comes to website translation.
+For this reason, Terminology Management is one of the most important components of Translation Management System (TMS).
 It provides a whole range of benefits during translation, allowing for both coherence and flexibility throughout the project.

 We’ve put together a comprehensive breakdown to make the most of terminology management during your translation journey.

 Why Terminology Management Is Essential For Consistent Content

 Specialized texts – for example medical or technical texts – can make little to no sense even in your native language.
 Fields of this nature can have so many industry-specific terms they are practically a language unto themselves.
 These types of documentation are liberally populated with specific terms and specialized vocabulary that non-specialists rarely have to engage with.